Dcodeco/interviews/data-engineer-challenge.md

 You don't need to create a massive, complex piece of software to fulfill this challenge.
 We're really just looking to see how you think about - and design solutions to - data problems.

+Email any questions to joshua.gooden@dcode.co

-Package your code as a tarball, zip, or a gitbundle and send it to us when you have finished.
+Package your completed code as a tarball, zip, or a gitbundle and email it to joshua.gooden@dcode.co and kevin.lewis@dcode.co.

 ## Objective
 To design and implement a graph network using an object-oriented programming language of your choice (e.g. Java, Python, C++, etc.).